MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-policies.md

   #### Description

-  Configures the application locale in Google Chrome and prevents users from changing the locale.
+  Configures the application locale in Microsoft Edge and prevents users from changing the locale.

-If you enable this policy, Google Chrome uses the specified locale.
+If you enable this policy, Microsoft Edge uses the specified locale.
 If the configured locale isn't supported, 'en-US' is used instead.

-If you disable or don't configure this setting, Google Chrome uses either the user-specified preferred locale (if configured) or the fallback locale 'en-US'.
+If you disable or don't configure this setting, Microsoft Edge uses either the user-specified preferred locale (if configured) or the fallback locale 'en-US'.

   #### Supported features: